-Wagah Border is among top heritage sites to visit in Amritsar.
+Wagah Border is among popular historical places in Amritsar.
 The crowd gathering is just ultimate on weekends where people show respect to their country by chanting together the loud anthem of India with loud applause.

 All set to visit Wagah border?
 There is no entry fee and winter ceremony timing are from 4:15 pm to 5:00 pm while in summer – 5:15 pm to 6:00 pm

-This renowned temple is one of the best historical places to visit in Amritsar for tourists.
+This renowned temple is one of the best heritage places in Amritsar.
 This religious monument has a deep connection with Maharishi Valmiki.
 So you’ll find a great statue of Valmiki JI plated in gold.
 It is said that when Lord Rama abandoned Mata Sita.
 She came to live here with Valmiki Ji.
 Ram Tirath is also the birthplace and gurukul of Luv- Kush; two sons of Lord Rama.
 The Ashvamedha battle between Lord Rama and his son took place at this pilgrimage.

 Tulla Torana is an age-old tradition that is practised here.
 The light lamps made up from kneaded flour and ghee are released into the water.
 The visit to pilgrimage is not complete without donating some money to the poor and needy people.